Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities: Notes

-Although red-shifted, all experimental observed resonances were also observed in FDTD.
-In order to make a correspondence between them, the absolute value of the near electric field was obtained (shown in Figure \ref{fig:PART02}).
-This correspondence can also be done simulating a full spectral image by rastering the electron probe position in a square mesh containing the cube and part of the substrate.
-For this, mesh size was increased to 2.50 nm while dipoles were taken evenly in $\sim$ 25 nm intervals in order to reduce simulation time.
-Electron impact position grid was 150 nm wide in both the X-Y plan (Z being the electron propagation direction) and impact factor step size was 5 nm.
-Only minor changes were found in spectral maps with respect to to single loss spectrum in correspondent probe positions despite the alleviate simulation conditions, which suggests a good simulation convergence.
-Figure \ref{fig:SUP_PART02_FDTD_SPIM} shows the simulated spectral image in the conditions listed above for the resonances listed in the main text (Figure \ref{fig:PART02}) with a remarkable resemblances between them.
-Note that simulation have found the mode PE as very difuse, faint and close to the mode DC$_b$ (so does the experiment).
-The presented spectral image for this energy clearly shows an edge component, although much less strong than the distal corner.
+Although redshifted, all experimental observed resonances were also observed in FDTD.
+In order to make a correspondence between them, the absolute value of the near electric field was obtained (shown in Figure 3c .
+This correspondence can also be done through simulating a full spectral image by rastering the electron probe position in a square mesh containing the cube and part of the substrate.
+For this, the mesh size was increased to 2.50 nm while dipoles were evenly spaced by $\sim$ 25 nm intervals in order to reduce the simulation time.
+The electron impact position grid was 150 nm wide in both the x-y plane (z being the electron propagation direction) and the impact distance step size was 5 nm.
+Only minor changes were found in the spectral maps with respect to each single loss spectrum at the corresponding probe positions despite the alleviated simulation conditions, thus pointing to good simulation convergence.
+Figure \ref{fig:SUP_PART02_FDTD_SPIM} shows the simulated spectral image under the above conditions for the resonances listed in the main text (Figure 3c), with a remarkable resemblances between them.
+Note that simulations have rendered the proximal edge mode (PE) as very faint and close to the second distal corner mode (DC$_2$), similarly to experiment.
+Figure \ref{fig:SUP_PART02_FDTD_SPIM} for DC$_2$ + PE clearly shows a proximal edge component, although much less strong than the distal corner.

+Finally, note that a smaller order proximal order mode PC$_1$ has not been observed in EELS, despite being predicted in the FDTD simulations (Figure 3).
+This mode is known to be close to the global dipole and very diffuse, which makes it very challenging to detect experimentally \cite{3DSurfacePlasmon}.
+It is also important to note that unequivocally characterizing the entire cube-substrate modes requires an extreme degree of electron beam monochromaticity.
+Experimentally, mode PC$_2$ is centered at 2.813 eV and mode $DC_1$ is centered at 2.898 eV.
+The 85 meV distance is smaller than the $\sim$ 250 meV mode FWHM, and thus, mode overlap is expected in our spectral maps.